 Milwaukee Chamber Theatre is proud to announce the winners of the annual Young Playwrights Festival Playwriting Competition.
-Metro Milwaukee-area students from four high schools entered the competition this year.
-The following one-acts have been selected as the Top Ten Distinguished Plays of 2013 and will enter into competition with next year's winners as finalists for the 2015 YPF Showcase.
+Students from six area high schools entered the competition this year.
+The following one-acts have been selected as the Top Ten Distinguished Plays of 2014 and will now enter into competition with last year's winners as finalists for MCT's biennial Young Playwrights Festival Showcase.
+Three will be chosen to be fully produced by MCT in March 2015.
+Final winners and honorable mentions will be announced August 1, 2014.
 Congratulations!

 3 by Hasani Kidd, Rufus King International School (Mentor teacher: Anna Figlesthaler)